joebluems/SmoothedRiskTables/README.md

 | 1     | 4         | 1     | -0.29130153046917123  |
 +-------+-----------+-------+-----------------------+
 ```
-The sum of the log Risk for each account is the cumulative risk.
+The sum of the ln(Risk) for each account's loans is the cumulative risk.
 Calculate and show the accounts with the highest and lowest cumulative loan type risks.<BR>
 ```
 0: jdbc:drill:zk=local> select acct,sum(logRisk) `cumulativeRisk` from(
 select A.*,log(B.smoothedRisk) `logRisk` from